 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using ampicillin (Omnipen®, Polycillin®, Principen®, Totacillin®), atazanavir (Reyataz®), iron supplements (Feosol®, Fer-In-Sol®), ketoconazole (Nizoral®), or warfarin (Coumadin®).
+- Tell your doctor if you also use ampicillin (Omnipen®, Principen®), atazanavir (Reyataz®), an iron supplement (Feosol®, Fer-In-Sol®), ketoconazole (Nizoral®), methotrexate (Rheumatrex®, Trexall®), nelfinavir (Viracept®), or a blood thinner (such as warfarin, Coumadin®, or Jantoven®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have bone problems (such as osteoporosis).
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have osteoporosis, seizures, or a history of low magnesium levels in your blood.

 - Make sure any doctor or dentist who treats you knows that you are using this medicine.
 This medicine may affect the results of certain medical tests.